rpm-software-management/rpm/CONTRIBUTING.md

 leading spaces replaced by a tab.
 If in doubt, 'indent -kr' generally produces acceptable formatting.

-In VIM, this can be achieved with
+In Vim, this can be achieved with

 ```vim
 set shiftwidth=4 tabstop=8 softtabstop=4
 ```

-In emacs use
+In Emacs use
 ```
 (setq-default c-basic-offset 4
               indent-tabs-mode t)